-- Pocket irrigation may be used by itself or in conjunction with scaling and planing.
-During this treatment, Dr. Cooley and Dr. Vick will administer an antimicrobial solution to destroy the bacteria residing in your gums.
+- Pocket irrigation?may be used by itself or in conjunction with scaling and planing.
+During this treatment, Dr. Cooley will administer an antimicrobial solution to destroy the bacteria residing in your gums.

-- Periodontal surgery may be necessary if you have advanced gum disease or if you do not respond to these other treatments.
-Although we do not perform gum surgery in our office, Drs.
-Cooley and Vick will happily refer you to an area periodontist who can remove diseased tissue during a laser gingivectomy.
+- Periodontal surgery?may be necessary if you have advanced gum disease or if you do not respond to these other treatments.
+Although we do not perform gum surgery in our office, Dr. Cooley will happily refer you to an area periodontist who can remove diseased tissue during a laser gingivectomy.